The International Postgraduate Medical Training (IPMT), hosted by PAAM,

 Advanced Practice Track - Mistletoe Use in Cancer Therapy: Research Update and Case Discussions, April 21-28, 2018

-Below you can see full descriptions of the clinical workshops that took place at the 2017 IPMT, including course descriptions, learning objectives and references.
+Below you can see full descriptions of the clinical workshops for the 2018 IPMT, including course descriptions, learning objectives and references.

 Early Afternoon Workshops:

-"Prescribing Movement Therapy", taught by Glenda Monasch, TE
+"Eurythmy Movement Therapy", taught by Glenda Monasch (Advanced Practice Track offering)

 Later Afternoon Workshops:

-"Advanced Topics in Anthroposophic Medicine", taught by Philip Incao, MD (*CME credit is not available for this workshop)
+"Advanced Topics in Anthroposophic Medicine", taught by Philip Incao (*CME credit is not available for this workshop)

-AMA PRA Category 1 CreditsTM for Physicians will be available in 2018.
+Up to 31.5 AMA PRA Category 1 CreditsTM for Physicians are available.

 ...Return to the Training Overview